-The project would be located adjacent to Interstate-5, which is a heavily traveled roadway which could expose sensitive receptors to toxic air contaminants (diesel particulate matter).
+The project would be located adjacent to Interstate-5, which is a heavily traveled roadway, which could expose sensitive receptors to toxic air contaminants (diesel particulate matter).
 As called for by General Plan Policy LU-I.14, a site-specific health risk assessment was prepared for the project.
-The analysis concluded that the project would result in a 10.8 in one million excess cancer risk for the maximally exposed individual, which is below the level of 1.0 at which adverse non-cancer health risks would be anticipated.
-However, as the risk exceeds 10 in one million, as a design feature, the project would include Toxics-Best Available Control Technology (T-BACT) including forced air ventilation with filter screens with a Minimum Efficiency Reporting Value (MERV) 10 rating on outside air intake ducts on all residential units, removing at least 50 percent of the particulate matter, which would reduce the cancer risk to below the San Diego Air Pollution Control District's threshold of ten in one million.
-Thus, with the provision of MERV-10 filters, the potential incremental increase in cancer risk would be reduced.
-Thus, for this analysis the Office of Environmental Health Hazard Assessment standard default factors, which represent the upper limit of these exposure parameters, generally overestimate risks.
-Thus, the risks reported represent an upper bound of estimated risk and are considered conservative, and impacts would be less than significant.
+The analysis concluded that the project would result in a .745 in one million excess cancer risk for students and a 0.539 in one million cancer risk for workers, which is below the level of 1.0 at which adverse non-cancer health risks would be anticipated.
+The risks reported represent an upper bound of estimated risk and are considered conservative, therefore, impacts would be less than significant.